Sam-Chug/CSus2-Editor/CSus2Editor/Readme.txt

 ==Note Sequencer==
 Each column represents each note the music box can play.
 The note displayed on each button is different from FreeSO, because FreeSO's notes do not match up with the real-life notation.
 However, the program will still output FreeSO's notation.
 This is only so that it's easier to transcript notes based on real life material.
-If you want to clear a column, click on the "Clr." button.

 ==Copy Note Sequence==